Shivraj-0219/Portfolio/README.md

 Front End Development
 This is My First Personal Responsive Porfolio using basic HTML , CSS and JAVASCRIPT.
-Moving Forward I will utilize React and Redux for state management which would be most challenging part with continuing this project.Yep I noticed small bugs in laptop view will be soon corrected.
+Moving Forward I will utilize React and Redux for state management which would be most challenging part with continuing this project.

 Live Link :